weltond/DataStructure/LeetCode/string/68-Text-Justification.md

                     // not the last row
                     else {
                         if (k < j - 1) {
+                            // can be assigned evenly
                             if (space % (j - k - 1) == 0) cnt = space / (j - k - 1);
-                            else cnt = space / (j - k - 1) + 1;
+                            // CANNOT be assigned evenly, then left will be assigned one more space between two words else cnt = space / (j - k - 1) + 1;
                         }
                         else {    // if only one word or last word